johannajsk/vibe-coding-samples-digital-history-tools/README.md

 NER visualizations of Putin's presidential article **"On the Historical Unity of Russians and Ukrainians"** (July 2021).

 ## Disclaimer
-The article represents an attempt by the author to politically instrumentalize the shared history between Ukraine and Russia.
-The content of the article should not be takesn at face values but reflected critically.
+The NER data based is based on an article that represents an attempt by the author to politically instrumentalize the shared history between Ukraine and Russia.
+The content of the article should not be taken at face values but reflected critically.

 ## Files